 Each TCO has to send a certificate as an answer to this certificate request string.
-The certificate contains a maximum of 200 characters and must be presented in the form of a text (and optionally as a bar-code).
+The certificate contains a maximum of 200 characters and must be presented on the ticket in the form of a text and/or a bar-code.

-All the data that may be communicated between the distributor and the TCO are listed in point 5.2.2.
+All the data that may be communicated between the distributor and the TCO are listed in point 5.2.2 to 5.2.5.
 Obviously not all these data must be used to generate the certificate.
 The bilateral agreement will specify the data the TCO needs to issue the certificates.

-5.2 - Certificate request string
+5.2 Certificate request string

-5.2.1 -Layout of the certificate request string
+5.2.1 Layout of the certificate request string

-Schema TAP TSI B.7 v1.1.1.xsd is available on the ERA Website.
+Schema TAP_TSI_B.7_v1.2.xsd is available on the ERA Website.

-The following definition applies for all types of tickets - Non Reservation Tickets and train connected tickets, even a combination is possible.
+The following definition applies for all types of tickets - Non-integrated reservation tickets and train connected tickets, even a combination is possible.